Omnistyle/fastcart/README.md

   1. walmart API
   2. scan the product
   3. returns a fake product even if cancel was clicked
-- Product Details
+- Product Details (Luis)
-  1.
+  1. Display the current cart in list form with fake products (ability to add)
- - Current/History
+  2. Implement rudimentary history functionality (display)
-  1.
+  3. Integrate history with Parse